DAK404/Mosaic/Readme.txt

 functionality of the program.

-The program uses a Type 4 JDBC driver by SQLite which can be updated by running the update commmand or by downloading the latest driver and extracting the contents of the JAR file to the root of the program folder.
+The program uses a Type 4 JDBC driver by SQLite which can be updated by running the update command or by downloading the latest driver and extracting the contents of the JAR file to the root of the program folder.